 Thermage works by delivering heat energy through a handpiece to the deeper parts of the skin (dermis).
 This handpiece also has a cooling spray that protects the superficial part of the skin (epidermis) from injury.
 The heat energy causes the deeper tissues to contract to decrease the appearance of lines.
 Eventually new collagen develops and remodels to give an even firmer appearance to the skin.
 This technique is non-ablative in that it does not cause damage to the surface of the skin.

 As discussed above, Thermage does not cause damage to the skin surface, unlike dermabrasion and laser resurfacing.
-Therefore, there is very little “down time.”
-Treatments can take up to a couple of hours, depending upon the size of the treatment area.
+Therefore, there is very little down time.
+Treatments can take up to two hours, depending upon the size of the treatment area.
 Patients can return to work the same day, unlike a facelift in which patients usually take at least 2 weeks to recover.
 Similarly, there is no scar unlike the surgical facelift procedure.
-Effects of this procedure can last from 6 months up to 2 years.
+Effects of the Thermage procedure can last from 6 months up to 2 years.

 Thermage is painful and requires an anesthetic cream and occasionally nerve blocks or IV sedation.
 Side effects can include redness, swelling, bumps and blisters.
 These should resolve over a few weeks.

 During the procedure, you will experience a series of brief, deep heating sensations as the radiofrequency energy is delivered to your skin.
 The heating is required for your collagen to reach effective temperatures for tightening.
 The amount of energy delivered is controlled by the physician and is a balance between comfort and maximum results.
 While the deep layers are being heated, there is a cooling device that protects the outer layer of the skin for maximum comfort.
 Prior to treatment, an anesthetic lotion may be applied to enhance your comfort.
 Pain medication may also be prescribed prior to the treatment.